-Another interesting fact about woks is that the nonstick capabilities get better with regular cooking rather than lessens.
+Another interesting fact about woks is that the nonstick capabilities get better with regular cooking rather than lessening.
 As was touched upon with the skillets, their nonstick properties degrade quite fast with regular cooking.

-Capacity is the best with a wok over a skillet because, while stirring, food is not being stirred out of the pan and onto the stovetop.
+Capacity is best with a wok over a skillet because, while stirring, food is not being stirred out of the pan and onto the stovetop.

 So if you are shopping for a wok, these qualities are best to look for:

 - Make sure the wok has a flat bottom to accommodate the burner on the stove.
 If you get a round bottom with a ring, it will not sit close enough to the burner to get good heat.

 - A preferable size has a 14-inch diameter across the rim.

 - The best materials for a wok are lightweight carbon steel or lightweight cast iron.

 - If you are also getting a cover for the wok, keep in mind that the cover does not sit on top of the rim.
 A proper cover for a 14-inch rim diameter wok would be 12 inches, so it can sit slightly inside the wok.